juruen/rmapi/README.md

 # rmapi

-ReMarkable Cloud Go API

-# What is this?

-An attempt to access the ReMarkable Cloud API programmatically.
+rmapi is a Go app that allows you to acces the ReMarkable Cloud API programmatically.

-So far, we expose interactions through a shell.
-However, you can also run the shell commands non-interactively as a way to create scripts that work with your reMarkable data.
+You can interact with the different API endpoints through a shell.
+However, you can run the command non-interactively.
+This may come in handy to script certian workflows such as taking automatic backups or upload documents automatically.

 ![Console Capture](docs/console.gif)

-# Install it
+# Install

 Install and build the project: